 If the oil burning is due to worn or broken rings, or wear in the cylinders, the engine will have low compression.
 The only cure here is to bore or hone the cylinders and replace the worn or broken piston rings

 If the engine is using oil because of worn valve guides or valve guide seals, it is possible to replace just the valve guide seals without having to remove the cylinder heads or overhaul the engine.
 New valve guide seals can drastically reduce oil consumption.
-I have seen engines go from using a quart of oil every 500 miles to using no oil between oil changes (3000 miles)!
+I have seen older high mileage engines go from using a quart of oil every 500 miles to using no oil between oil changes (3000 miles) by simply replacing the valve guide seals!

 Replacing the valve stem seals requires a special valve spring compressor to disassemble the valve springs on each cylinder (one at a time).
 Remove the valve cover and all of the spark plugs.
 The piston in the first cylinder must then be placed at top dead center.
 This can be done by rotating the engine with a wrench on the crankshaft pulley until the timing marks line up.
 If the engine has no timing marks, insert a plastic straw into the cylinder through the spark plug hole so you can feel the piston as it approaches top dead center.